5 Towns to Visit ON the GOR in Australia

 With a population of only 50, Kennett River is a quiet and laid-back town between Lorne and Apollo Bay.

-There’s also the glowworms at night (which aren’t that great) and you can buy bird feed from the store here and feed wild king parrots and Rosellas.
+There’s also the glowworms at night in Melba Gully, a tropical rainforest neaby, and you can buy bird feed from the store here and feed wild king parrots and Rosellas.

 It can be very popular here with many tourist buses lined up.
 But it’s a lot safer, and easier, to view the koalas here compared to driving Otway Lighthouse Road.